-You can be active on every platform out there, but it does not mean you should do it.
+You can be active on every platform, but that does not mean you should do it.
 It will suck the time out of your life, and you probably won’t have as much to show for it.

-You should rather figure out which platform you like using the most, understand its features, and it must have the potential to find your prospective clients and make money.
+You should instead figure out which platform you like using the most, understand its features, and it must have the potential to find your prospective clients and make money.

-If you are targeting companies and big brands, Twitter and LinkedIn are where you would find them most active.
+If you are targeting companies and big brands, Twitter and LinkedIn are where you would find the most active.

 LinkedIn is for the almost-strictly professional.
 CEOs, managers, and top-level personnel use LinkedIn as a way to connect and network with one another.

-If your clientele includes small business owners and young entrepreneurs, they are likely to use Twitter and Facebook.
-They like to more social than the big brands.
+If your clientele includes small business owners and young entrepreneurs, they will likely use Twitter and Facebook.
+They like to be more social than big brands.

-Depending on your niche and your clientele, the platform you should use the most differs.
+Depending on your niche and clientele, the platform you should use differs most.

-Once you have decided on which platform you will be using, you should make sure all your contact information is accurate.
+Once you have decided which platform to use, you should ensure all your contact information is accurate.
 Edit your profile to include as much information as possible about what you can offer.

-There is a strong chance a potential client will check your profile out, at least to find your contact info.
+There is a strong chance a potential client will check your profile, at least to find your contact info.
 While they are there, they may want to see what you spend your time doing on social media.

-If you are using a platform for business strictly, you should keep it like that.
+If you strictly use a platform for business, you should keep it like that.

-Be active with members of the community, share relevant articles, and follow influencers.
-Be a normal person using the platform while keeping every action relevant both to you and your potential client.
+Be active with community members, share relevant articles, and follow influencers.
+Be an average person using the platform while keeping every action relevant both to you and your potential client.

 Now that you have your accounts set up, you can start working your way to earning more money.

-Most of what you have to do concerns about personal branding and effective outreach strategies.
+Most of what you have to do concerns personal branding and effective outreach strategies.

 These are the five best and easy ways to use social media for your benefit.

-If you know who your clients are, then you know what content they like to read and what content they would benefit more from.
+If you know who your clients are, you know what content they like to read and what content they would benefit from.

-Your potential client is likely to judge you based on what you read and what you promote.
-If you write and share content that is helpful, productive, then you have more chances of attracting new leads.
+Your potential client will likely judge you based on what you read and promote.
+If you write and share helpful and productive content, you have more chances of attracting new leads.

-If you share everything that you come across, regardless of accuracy and/or quality of the content, you will push away your clients.
+If you share everything you come across, regardless of the content’s accuracy and/or quality, you will push away your clients.

-You can use post-schedulers to keep your profile active while you get your work done.
-You don’t have to be active all the time, but you should make it so that your account is.
+You can use post-schedulers to keep your profile active while completing your work.
+You don’t have to be active always, but you should make it so that your account is.

 Schedule about five posts per day for each platform that you use.
 Sooner or later, that would bring in more visitors.
 More visitors mean more money.

 Prospective clients may be reading or answering questions as well.
-You can even hijack a chat and present yourself as the expert in the area you are in.
+You can even hijack a chat and present yourself as an expert in the area you are in.

-On Facebook, many groups have thousands of members asking questions every day and waiting for someone to give them legitimate answers.
-If you can engage with a few of them on a daily basis, you will grow your network of influence.
+On Facebook, many groups have thousands of members asking questions daily and waiting for someone to give them legitimate answers.
+You will grow your influence network if you engage with a few of them daily.
 You may unintentionally convince someone to hire you if it means you can do the job better than they can.

 Or you can use Quora to answer questions directly.
 I love using that platform as the algorithm promotes your answers to potential customers.
-You just need to answer the most relevant questions with as much detail as you can.
+You just need to answer the most relevant questions with as much detail as possible.

-One way that many successful people use to gain more popularity is through interviews.
-Thanks to the “Live” feature on almost all platforms today, many freelancers can attract new clients.
+One way many successful people gain more popularity is through interviews.
+Many freelancers can attract new clients thanks to the “Live” feature on almost all platforms today.
 You can invite people of interest to your “show” and have a live discussion with them about a particular topic.

 But that’s not all.

 You do not have to be the interviewer all the time.
-You can also be the interviewee.
-You should try to be the guest on other people’s shows as well.
+Instead, you can also be the interviewee.
+And sometimes you should also try to be a guest on other people’s shows.

 Presenting yourself as the expert or the specialist is always better.
 It’ll definitely increase your potential to make more money as a freelancer.

 Pro tip: Interviews don’t always have to be live.
-If you are not comfortable putting yourself out there, you can conduct written interviews.
+You can conduct written interviews if you are uncomfortable putting yourself out there.
 Many bloggers already do it.

 As a freelancer, you are always selling yourself.
-That’s the primary product you have to sell, and everything else is incidental.
-So, if you want to make more money as a freelancer, you need to show personality throughout your posts.
+That’s the primary product you must sell; everything else is incidental.
+So, if you want to make more money as a freelancer, you must show personality throughout your posts.

 Many fall into the category of those sharing content impersonally.
 They just hit share and leave it as it is.
 While that is time-saving, it is not showing your personality at all.
 Your social media posts should have a part of you that stands out.

-Authenticity does not mean creating something out of nothing.
+Authenticity means creating something out of nothing.
 It is practically impossible to achieve that.
-But it simply means to write your posts in your own voice.
+But it simply means writing your posts in your own voice.

-Not only so, but you should keep a consistent personality throughout the platforms that you use.
+Not only so, but you should keep a consistent personality throughout your platforms.
 It would seem incredibly dishonest (and spammy) if a prospective client finds that you speak in two different voices depending on the platform.

-You may be wondering how is this not the first tip in this list?
+You may wonder why this is not the first tip on this list.
 Well, it is because unless you have made sure that your personal brand on social media is well-presented, you should not reach out to your clients.

 But since I can assume you’ve got that handled by this point, it is time for you to reach out to your clients directly.

-Emails are fine, but not everyone responds.
-But if you can comment on someone’s post, retweet them, or talk to them directly, you already are a step toward your end.
+Emails are OK, but not everyone responds.
+But if you can comment on someone’s post, retweet them, or talk to them directly, you are already a step toward your end.

 Contacting someone for business reasons is intrusive.
-Doing it improperly would result in giving them a wrong impression on how you conduct business.
+Doing it improperly would give them a wrong impression of how you conduct business.

-Whether you have talked before, or you are about to speak to them for the first time, always ask permission to discuss a business opportunity.
-Allow them the chance to decline or to schedule a call at a later time that is more convenient to them.
+Always ask permission to discuss a business opportunity if you have talked before or are about to speak to them for the first time.
+Allow them the chance to decline or schedule a call at a later time that is more convenient for them.

 If you have your personal brand all set up, they will surely click to check your profile.
-If they like what they see, you will be granted a chance for sure.
+If they like what they see, you will indeed be granted a chance.